 And why wouldn’t they?
 Under this incentive structure, it couldn’t possibly be any other way.
 While this framework may sometimes produce results that align with your interests, it’s not designed to serve your interests.

-Hiring a top performer 90% of the time instead of 19% of the time will radically transform your career, your company, and your very life itself.
+Hiring a top performer 90% of the time instead of 19% of the time isn't just an esoteric talking point bandied around by some vacuous sales guy.
+It's the difference between building the next Polygon or the next Chainlink, or, alternatively, withering in obscurity.
 The importance of it simply cannot be overstated.

 Yet within this broken paradigm, doing so is impossible.

 It’s time for something new.